Octowolve/Unity-ImGUI-Android/Tutorials/Get nativeInject Event Signature.md

- You may test this signature with the SigMaker plugin before using it though.
+ You may test this signature with the SigMaker plugin by clicking in the sigmaker view on "Test ida pattern" before using it though.